RayAndrade/TheRayCode/Csharp/Behavioral/Command/Example/script/page04.md

 [home](./page01.md) | [back](./page03.md) | [next](./page03.md)

-For turning th light on
+For turning the light on
 ```
 LightOffCommand
 ```